MarcinMM/Dungeon-Dweller/README.markdown

 *Tech/AI*

-* Line of Sight NPC awareness and detection, with Player's light radius in account
+* NPC design.
+Stats, XP, communication (combat msgs about what creatures are doing, maybe random barks like Dredmor), combats.
 * NPC interaction (i.e. being able to recruit creatures or give them tasks such as "guard" or "follow").
 * Item balance.
 Still finding silver stuff on lvl 1.
-* Combat balance.
-NPCs hit way too hard now.
 * Item modifiers to go with item balance.
-* NPC design.
-Stats, XP, communication (combat msgs about what creatures are doing, maybe random barks like Dredmor).
 * Forward impetus design (why go further into dungeon/how to communicate goal of game) - details [in this post:](http://froggyfish.net/index.php?page=1&newsid=1219)
 * Lore - details [in this post:](http://froggyfish.net/index.php?page=1&newsid=1218)
+* Line of Sight NPC awareness and detection, with Player's light radius in account

 *UI*